Azure/aks-engine-azurestack/docs/design/automate-skus.md

 ### Dynamic API lookups

 Instead of consulting a lookup table in code, AKS Engine could make Azure API calls just-in-time.
-The location and SKU-related details of a cluster could be validated in real time by `aks-engine generate` or `aks-engine deploy` against current Azure information.
+The location and SKU-related details of a cluster could be validated in real time by `aks-engine-azurestack generate` or `aks-engine-azurestack deploy` against current Azure information.

 #### Pros